epogrebnyak/justpath/README.md

 ## Motivation

-I'm scared of PATH environment variable syntax on Windows vs Linux, so I wrote this small utility to be able to explore PATH more easily.
+PATH environment variable syntax on Windows vs Linux scares me, so I wrote this utility to be able to explore PATH more easily.

 ## Notes

 1. Neither `pathit` nor any child process cannot modify your shell PATH, just view it.
-2. Yes, you can run `echo $PATH | tr ";" "\n" | sort` instead of `pathit` on Linux.
+2. Yes, you can run `echo $PATH | tr ";" "\n" | sort` instead of `pathit show --sort` on Linux.
-3. Even better tools may exist:
+3. Even better tools than `pathit` may exist:
    - [Rapid Environment Editor](https://www.rapidee.com/en/path-variable) for Windows is a gem (no affiliation, just a thankful user).
    - Maybe some smart command-line utility in Rust will emerge for PATH, but [not there yet](https://gist.github.com/sts10/).
+   - There is [pathdebug](https://github.com/d-led/pathdebug) written in Go that goes a step futher and attempts to trace where your PATH is defined.